The Old Courthouse

 The “old” portion of the building dates to 1878.
 The color of the exterior brick shows where the old and the “new” (added in 1909) meet.
 The bricks were fired on the property by the Barger Brick Kiln.

-The current membership created a Veteran’s Room filled with photos of our local men and women in uniform to honor their service and sacrifice.
+Our Veteran’s Room is filled with photos of our local men and women in uniform to honor their service and sacrifice.
 Photos collected include troops from the Civil War, the Spanish American War, World Wars 1 & 2, Korea, Vietnam, and the Gulf Wars.
 The room was dedicated with a ceremony that included many of the faces featured in the room’s photo collection.
 Videos of the event are available for purchase.

 Veterans’ Room Dedication

-Within the last year, the Historical Society has leased the courthouse from the county with plans to refurbish the structure and create a museum with rotating exhibits that will feature local businesses, families, daily life, etc. Repointing bricks in the 1878 section, repainting the exterior trim, rebuilding the front columns, and replacing broken windows top the task list.
-Work has been started but it will be a long-term effort.
-As of August 2018, 20% of the $500,000 goal has been raised, and donations are being collected on an ongoing basis.
+The Historical Society has leased the courthouse from the county with plans to refurbish the structure and created a museum with rotating exhibits that feature local businesses, families, daily life, etc. Repointing bricks in the 1878 section, repainting the exterior trim, rebuilding the front columns, and replacing broken windows top the task list.
+Work has started, but it will be a long-term effort.